rightson/shell-dev-env/README.md

 Shell Development Environment
 ===================

+*** Breaking changes ***

+Please note that the shell-dev-env is almost rewritten entirely.
+For those who wants to update to latest version but still using the legacy versions, please remove legacy patched from existing rc files (~/.bashrc, ~/.zshrc, ~/.vimrc ...) manually.

 `shell-dev-env` is a all-in-one package for Unix-like shell environment such as Linux and macOS.

 It can help developers to configure rc files in a simple but structural way.